Associate Professor Christine Armstrong, Chair

 The Foresman Lounge Located in the central hub of the department, it provides the Denison community with a space for a wide range of activities such as receptions, classes, and informal gatherings.
 This area has a small kitchenette with a table and chairs for sharing lunch or a coffee with our faculty.
 It is also equipped with a wide range of technological devices with which to enrich our students' learning experiences.
 This room has a 52-inch flat screen TV that is connected to a satellite dish, which provides us with SCOLA television services from around the world.
 The TV is also connected to a zone-free DVD player and a document camera.
 The lounge has a ceiling-mounted data projector, which connects to a networked Mac computer, the DVD player and document camera.

-Although the Department of Modern Languages offers majors in French, German and Spanish, they also offer courses in other languages for the purpose of general education and support of other college programs.
+Although the Department of Modern Languages offers majors in French, German and Spanish, other languages are also offered for the purpose of general education and support of other college programs.
 Courses in Arabic are listed below.